BetterCallBen/training-exercise/README.md

 ```
 ### Rails

-This app is using ruby 7.0.4
+This app is using rails 7.0.4

 #### To install this rails version